Chandu-4444/Chandu-4444.github.io/_posts/2021-12-07-linear-regression.md

 ---
 layout: post
-title: "Linear Regression: A mathematical perspective"
+title: "Linear Regression: What is it?"
 subtitle: "Looking at regression as a mathematician."
 background: ""
 use_math: true